kubernetes/enhancements/keps/sig-network/20201014-NamespaceAsName.md

 ### Generic motivation

 - Embrace the immutable nature of a namespace name as a fundamental security construct in the Kubernetes ecosystem.
-- Making network policies more secure by making it impossible to "impersponate" a bespoke namespace.
+- Making network policies more secure by making it impossible to "impersonate" a bespoke namespace.
 - Making network policy tenancy boundaries more declarative to use by *not* requiring developers to copy/duplicate namespace labels

 These two motivating factors are mostly self explanatory, but in the next section we outline concrete feedback in these areas.